 - Use the app to schedule your initial test as soon as possible.

 - COVID tests will be mid-nasal tests administered and processed by Genetworks, with results expected within 48 hours.
-Check-in for testing will take place in the lobby of Sojka Pavilion.
+Check-in for testing will take place in the lobby of Sojka Pavilion, unless you have symptoms of COVID-19 or are quarantining (see below).

 - You will receive results via the app about two days after each test.
 (If you test positive, you will be contacted by Bucknell Student Health with further instructions.)